umbraco/UmbracoDocs/Extending/Content-Apps/index.md

 Content Apps are **companions** to the editing experience when working with content or media in the Umbraco backoffice.

-Content Apps are a new concept in v8.
+Content Apps are a new concept in Umbraco 8.
 Editors can switch from editing 'Content' to accessing contextual information related to the item they are editing.

 ![Content Apps in backoffice](images/content-app-1.png)

 ### Default Content Apps

-**'Info'** - The 'Info' Content App is a default Content App for all items, replacing the 'Info' tab in Umbraco V7 for displaying Links, History and Status of the current content item.
+**'Info'** - The 'Info' Content App is a default Content App for all items, replacing the 'Info' tab in Umbraco 7 for displaying Links, History and Status of the current content item.

 ### Custom Content Apps

 As an integrated part of Umbraco it is possible for you as a developer to create and provide your editors with helpful Content Apps.

-For example, you could create a Google Analytics integration within a Content App that displays to editors, the current 'page views' for the content item they are editing.
+For example, you could create a Google Analytics integration within a Content App that displays to editors the current 'page views' for the content item they are editing.

 #### Controlling Appearance/Position

-You can associate an icon with your custom Content App, control the position (between 'Content' and 'Info') where your custom Content App should appear via a 'weighting' number.
+You can associate an icon with your custom Content App and control the position of your custom Content App, for example between 'Content' and 'Info' via a 'weighting' number.

 #### Permissions